 Many people inevitably crank up their air conditioner.
 It’s far from a good solution.
 Cooling their home costs the average American household about $375 or 17% of its annual energy bill.

-There’s a lot of different ways to stay cool at night.
+How to stay cool in bed?
 Some simple and effective cool sleep solutions can be found in different types of pillows.

-Everyone knows the feeling of a hot sweaty pillow-they’re NOT conducive to restful sleep!
 You can flip it over to the cool side all night long, but it will always build up and retain heat.
 Down, feather, polyester and foam pillows all suffer from this same problem.
 The fact is that these types of pillows aren’t very breathable; the fill restricts airflow within the pillow.
-The temperature of air that’s trapped inside rises turning your pillow into a little oven.
+The temperature of the air that’s trapped inside rises, turning your pillow into a little oven.